Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 - To enhance fine motor abilities through the development of manipulative skills and hand/eye coordination.

 - To enhance sensory motor and manipulative skills and increase the child’s capacity to understand and manipulate the environment.
-To develop gross motor skills in the areas of body awareness, balance, loco-motor, laterality, coordination, and spatial awareness.
-To promote skills by encouraging conceptual and symbolic skills.

-- To promote cognitive skill development by providing interactions and materials that encourage constructing, refining, and expanding knowledge.
-To promote cognitive skills by responding to infants’ non-verbal cues and encouraging toddlers’ verbalization and language growth.
+- To promote cognitive skills by responding to infants’ non-verbal cues and encouraging toddlers’ verbalization and language growth.

-- To develop speaking and listening skills in children through interactions with staff, other children, and materials.
+- To develop speaking and listening skills in children through interactions with staff, other children and materials.

 - To establish relationships between families and teachers, and between teachers and children, in order to provide consistent, loving care.

-The Staff
+Staff

-The teachers/caregivers who make up the infant/toddler and preschool staff were chosen for their educational background in Child Development, their previous experience with young children, and their responsiveness toward, understanding of, and skills in planning for your child(ren).
+The teachers/caregivers who make up the infant/toddler and preschool staff were chosen for their educational background in Child Development, their previous experience with young children, and their responsiveness toward, understanding of, and skills in planning for your child.

-All staff participate in regular professional development including all college in-services, annual retreats, biweekly staff meetings, and weekly team meetings.
-Topics covered are decided each year but include family, child, curriculum, assessment, and community topics.
+All full-time staff members are trained and most are certified regularly in Infant, Toddler and Pediatric CPR and First Aid response.
+All staff participate in regular professional development including all college in-services, annual retreats, biweekly staff meetings, MiRegistry health and safety training and weekly team meetings.
+Topics covered are decided each year but include diversity, equity, inclusion, family engagement, child development, curriculum, assessment and community topics.
 In addition to all-staff training, individual staff attend special workshops and conferences, based on their professional goals and development plans.
-We are fortunate to experience very little turnover of our full-time staff.

 The staff will work to help your child develop emotionally, socially, physically, and intellectually.
-They will accomplish these goals by planning activities, providing interactions, and setting-up environments to meet each child’s individual needs.
+They will accomplish these goals by planning activities, providing interactions and setting-up environments to meet each child’s individual needs.
 Partnership with families is essential for the success of the program.
 You are the primary decision-maker in your child’s life.
 Daily communication between families and staff is important to ensure consistency and continuity of care.

 College Students